Badge 101

 - Semi-Custom is our mid-tier option utilizing existing dies with one custom panel, or perhaps a custom seal (4-5 weeks).

-- Determine the graphic elements you would like included in the design of your custom law enforcement badge or fire badge (building, patch, landmark, etc).
-Our designers have years of experience turning ideas into exceptional detailed metal masterpieces.
+- Custom is a unique design.
+(6-8 weeks).
+To start determine the graphic elements you would like included in the design of your custom law enforcement badge or fire badge (building, patch, landmark, etc).
+Then our designers turn your ideas into artwork, and eventually a custom badge.

 - Badge Finish